Work-With-Phoenix/phoenix-ux/README.md

 ## Acknowledgements

 - [GSAP](https://greensock.com/) for providing a powerful animation library.
-- Add any other acknowledgements or credits as needed.
 - The hover effects for our buttons were inspired by the work of [Shrihari](https://tailwindcomponents.com/u/shrihari) on [Tailwind Components](https://tailwindcomponents.com/component/button-hover-effects).
 We appreciate their creativity and contribution to the web development community.